opset/openset/README.md

 ## Features and Abilities

 OpenSet has four main abilities -
-1. Perform feature extraction of user behavior in event streams.
+1. Perform feature extraction of behavior from user event streams.
 2. Taxonomical aggregates and analytics.
 3. Emit events based on behavior, activity and inactivity.
 4. Segmentation and segment math on both attributes and behaviors.